mcohen01/node-quickbooks/README.md

 <a name="reportAgedPayableDetail" />
 #### reportAgedPayableDetail(options, callback)

-Retrieves the AgedPayableDetail Report from Quickbooks
+Retrieves the AgedPayableDetail Report from QuickBooks

 __Arguments__